Ayyodeji/blurDetection/README.md

 ## Dataset

-The dataset used in this project is the ``` ["blur-dataset"](https://www.kaggle.com/kwentar/blur-dataset) ```markdownfrom Kaggle.
+The dataset used in this project is the ``` ["blur-dataset"](https://www.kaggle.com/kwentar/blur-dataset) ``` from Kaggle.
 It consists of three types of images: sharp images, defocused images, and motion-blurred images.
 The goal is to build a model that can distinguish between these categories based on features extracted from the images' edges.

 ## Project Structure